Growli

 Is snake plant toxic to cats and dogs?

-Snake plant is mildly toxic to pets.
+Snake plant is toxic to pets.
 ASPCA lists Dracaena trifasciata as toxic to cats and dogs because of saponins.
 Ingestion can cause nausea, drooling and vomiting.
 Rarely serious but worth keeping out of reach.

 What USDA hardiness zone does snake plant grow in?